css border radius tutorial

 <span class="rounded-0"></span>

 The rounded class adds 0.25rem to every corner.
-The rounded-circle
+This rounded-circle makes the element circle (border-radius: 100%) and rounded-0 removes the radius.

 Border-radius in Tailwind

-Tailwind like Bootstrap is a framework.
+Tailwind, like Bootstrap, is a framework.
 Tailwind has great classes for adding border-radius to the layout.

 <span class="rounded"></span> border-radius: 0.25rem;